-6. Counterparts, Facsimile Signature.
+6. Counterparts, Facsimile Signature .
 This Assignment may be executed in counterparts, each of which shall be deemed an original, but all of which together shall be deemed to be one and the same agreement.
 A signed copy of this Assignment delivered by facsimile, e-mail or other means of electronic transmission, including a recognized electronic signature service, shall be deemed to have the same legal effect as delivery of an original signed copy of this Assignment.

-7. Governing Law.
+7. Governing Law .
 The parties hereby agree that the governing law and venue provisions of the Purchase Agreement apply to this Assignment.

-[Remainder of Page Intentionally Left Blank]
+Governing Law.
+The parties hereby agree that the governing law and vehice provisions of the runchase Agreement apply [Remainder of Page Intentionally Left Blank] 47

-IN WITNESS WHEREOF, each of the undersigned has caused this Assignment to be executed and delivered by its duly authorized representative as of the Effective Date.
+IN WITNESS WHEREOF, earepresentative as of the Effective Date. ach of the undersigned has caused this Assignment to be executed and delivered by its duly authorize

+ASSIGNOR:

+BY: SMOKING GUN, LLC

-By: \\\\\ Name: Title:
+By: Name: Title: